-Let’s say that you were forced to use a specific time frame for your presentation.
+Let’s say you were forced to use a specific time frame for your presentation.
 As an example, let’s assume this is a 60-minute presentation.
-But when you realize that you’ve prepared a presentation that you are able to deliver in 30 minutes, what would you do to cover the timing requirements and time constraints?
-In this article, we’ll share 8 tips that you can do to make a presentation longer, some you can do before in preparation, and others you can use during the presentation itself.
-But first, let’s talk about the possible reasons why you might need a longer presentation.
+But when you realize you’ve prepared a presentation that you can deliver in 30 minutes, what would you do to cover the timing requirements and time constraints?
+While we already covered how many slides for a 30 minute presentation, in this article, we’ll share eight tips you can apply to make a presentation longer, some you can do before in preparation, and others you can use during the presentation.
+But first, let’s talk about why you might need a longer presentation.

 What are some reasons you might need a longer presentation?